 We get it.
 Sending your student to study in a country thousands of miles away takes a lot of courage.
 Rest assured—as part of the Bulldog family, your student will choose among programs with a reputation for safety and academic excellence, and offering the experience of a lifetime.

 Study abroad is one of the best ways students can grow as individuals and as adults.
-They’ll gain greater independence, maturity, and self-confidence; the flexibility to adapt quickly and creatively to unexpected developments and changing circumstances; and the ability to interact effectively with people from a wide variety of cultural backgrounds.
+They’ll gain greater independence, maturity, self-confidence, the flexibility to adapt quickly and creatively to unexpected developments, and the ability to interact effectively with people from a wide variety of cultural backgrounds.

 All these skills will help them throughout their personal and professional lives.
 In our increasingly global economy, leaders in business, government, and academia are recognizing the importance of U.S. students gaining international experience and becoming globally competent citizens and employees.
 Study abroad is not only fun and exciting—it is an excellent investment, both short-term and long-term, in your child’s future.

 You no doubt have questions.
-Check out the Parent's Version of the Study Abroad Handbook, which covers several topics, including insurance, cell phones, packing, and safety.
+Check out the Parent's Version of the Study Abroad Handbook, which covers several topics including: insurance, communication tips, packing, and safety.

-No—while speaking the native language of your host country can enrich one’s experience, knowing a foreign language is not a pre-requisite to studying abroad.
+No, knowing a foreign language is not required.
+While speaking the native language of the host country would likely enrich one’s experience, knowing a foreign language is not a prerequisite to studying abroad.

 Short-term summer and January-term (J-Term) program costs vary according to location and duration.
 Semester-long programs are often comparable to the cost of a semester at Drake and financial aid is available.
 The Office of Student Financial Planning reviews each student's package individually.
-Up to 50 percent of your student’s Drake grants and scholarships may be awarded for up to two semesters of study on a Drake-affiliated provider, and 100 percent will be awarded for study as an exchange student at a partner university.
-All other financial aid (i.e., federal grants and loans, outside scholarships) can be awarded as allowable at 100 percent.
+100 percent of your student’s Drake grants and scholarships may be awarded Drake exchange and affiliate partner programs.
+All other financial aid (i.e., federal grants, loans, and outside scholarships) may be awarded as allowable at 100 percent.

-The University also invites students to apply for need-based Global Learning Scholarships specifically for students studying abroad.
-Learn more about paying for study abroad here.
+Drake also invites students to apply for need-based Global Learning Scholarships specifically for students studying abroad.

 Drake follows a rigorous risk-assessment process for all of its programs and works only with organizations that adhere to standards for safety and security set forth by the Forum on Education Abroad.
 In addition, Drake subscribes to an international safety monitoring service that provides worldwide updates.
 Drake has cancelled programs when security concerns justified doing so and has arranged for students to return home, transfer to other programs, or receive refunds within allowable limitations.

 Yes.
-During the application process, students complete a Course Approval Form which is signed by the student’s adviser and dean’s office to confirm how courses taken abroad will apply in the student’s Drake degree.
+During the application process, students complete a Course Approval Form which is signed by the student’s academic adviser and dean’s office to confirm how courses taken abroad will apply in the student’s Drake degree.
+Students can take courses abroad that will fulfill major courses, minor courses, and AOI's ("Areas of Inquiry").

 More than 400 Drake students go abroad each year, usually during their sophomore or junior year.
 It is important that students work with their academic adviser as early as possible to identify the best semester to go abroad.

-Drake’s education abroad adviser in Drake International works closely with students to select the program and country that best meets their personal, professional, and academic goals.
+Drake’s Education Abroad Advisor works closely with students to select a program and country that best meets their personal, professional, and academic goals.

 Families should check with their insurance agent to confirm what medical coverage is available for a student that is abroad and how claims will be handled.
-Based on your family’s circumstances and the program your student chooses, you may also want to consider travel/trip cancellation insurance, renters’ insurance, or supplemental medical insurance.
+Based on your family’s circumstances and the program your student chooses, you may also want to consider travel or trip cancellation insurance, renters’ insurance, or supplemental medical insurance.

-Urge your student to plan early and talk to an academic adviser and the education abroad adviser.
+Urge your student to plan early and talk to an academic advisor and the Education Abroad Advisor.
 Ask questions that focus on goals for studying abroad.
-Does your student want to improve a language, have an internship, or delve into family history?
-Does he/she want to develop a new skill, conduct research in a special field, or immerse in a new culture by living with a host family?
-Answers to these questions will help your student choose the best program and make the most of this opportunity.
+Does your student want to improve language skills, have an internship, or delve into family history?
+Do they want to develop conduct research or immerse themselves in a new culture by living with a host family?
+Thinking through academic, personal, and professional goals before selecting a program will help enhance their ability to pick the best program for their circumstances and make the most of the opportunity.